vladigleba/vladigleba.github.io/posts/gospel/sanctuary.md

 Once a year, on the Day of Atonement, two goats were selected.
 The Lord’s goat was killed as a sacrifice for the sins of God’s people {% rf 'Leviticus 16:9' %}, and the blood was taken by the high priest into the Most Holy Place and sprinkled upon and before the mercy seat {% rf 'Leviticus 16:14' %}.
 This represented the blood of Jesus and the mercy of God available to anyone who chooses to confess and forsake sin.
 God accepted the sprinkled blood, and the confessed sins of the people were then transferred from the sanctuary to the high priest, who then transferred them to the second goat—the scapegoat, which represented Satan {% rf 'Leviticus 16:8' %}.
 In this manner the sanctuary was cleansed from the sins of the people transferred there throughout the year {% rf 'Leviticus 16:30' %}.

-The scapegoat was then led into the wilderness {% rf 'Leviticus 16:21-22' %} where it died, representing Satan’s punishment for the sins of the world because after Jesus’ Second Coming, Satan will be confined to the uninhabited, desolate wilderness of earth for 1,000 years ({% rf 'Revelation 20:1-3' false %}; see “1,000 Years of Peace”), and at the end of this period, he will perish in the lake of fire ({% rf 'Revelation 20:10' false %}; see “Is Hell Forever?”).
+The scapegoat was then led into the wilderness {% rf 'Leviticus 16:21-22' %} where it died, representing Satan’s punishment for the sins of the world because after Jesus’ Second Coming, Satan will be confined to the uninhabited, desolate wilderness of earth for [1,000 years](/posts/prophecy/millennium.md) {% rf 'Revelation 20:1-3' %}, and at the end of this period, he will perish in the [lake of fire](/posts/basics/hell.md) {% rf 'Revelation 20:10' %}.

 ## What did the Day of Atonement foreshadow?